Having A Marriage Declared Invalid Is Not Easy!

 The husband failed to establish any fraud on the part of the wife, and also failed to give evidence to the court that, if he had known about the wife’s previous marriage, he would not have consented to the marriage.
 The Court dismissed the husband’s application and the marriage was therefore a valid one.

 Applying for a nullity of marriage is not as straight forward.
 The only way to be clear about your options is to speak with a family law specialist.
 To speak with one of our experienced family lawyers, please contact our Brisbane office today.
-Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost of $330 Incl.
-GST.
+Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost.
 We will be happy to assist you in person, over the phone or by Skype.